emp0ry/iDeviceGetState/README.md

 # iDeviceGetMode
-Get iDevice connected state, is it on normal mode, recovery mode, or dfu mode
+Get iDevice connected state, is it in normal mode, recovery mode, or dfu mode